psidnell/ofexport2/doc/templates/README.md

 The default output format is a simple text list where uncompleted tasks are prefixed with a [ ] and completed tasks are prefixed with a [X].

 The tool has searched all the projects for those that have the name "ofexport2" (-pn specifies project name).
-For any that match it shows all the items directly above it (in this case my "Home" folder) and any items beneath it.
+For any project that matches it shows all the items directly above it (in this case my "Home" folder) and any items beneath it.

 ### Filtering ###

-Filters are expressions used to limit what Folders, Projects, Tasks or Contexts appear in the output of the tool.
-They can be simple like a text search or complex expressions that make use of extensive task attributes.
+- Filters are expressions used to limit what Folders, Projects, Tasks or Contexts appear in the output.
+- Filters can be simple like a text search.
+- Filters can be complex expressions that make use of various attributes of an item.
+- Filters can include items of interest or exclude unwanted items.

-The usage of "-pn" in the previous example is a simple filter.
-Any number of filters can be used and each filter is run on the results of the last.
-Thus filters can only reduce what appears in the output.
+- Any number of filters can be used and each filter is run on the results of the last, filters can only reduce what appears in the output.

-For example to narrow what appeared in the previous output to uncompleted tasks we'd use:
+The usage of "-pn" in the previous example is a simple filter that limits the output to Projects that have a specific name.

+The difference betwee inclide and exclude mode is:

+- In include mode, if the expression matches a node, then it's parent and all it's descendents will be included in the output.
+- In exclude mode, if the expression matches a node then it and it's descendents are eliminated.

+This sounds complicated but what it means is that generally when want to see something you get to see where it is and everything under it.
+Conversely when you don't want to see something you don't see it or anything under it.

+Building on the previous example, here's an operation with two include filters that shows all completed tasks in the "ofexport2" project:

+    of2 -pn ofexport2 -ti 'completed'

+Produces:

+    Home
+      ofexport2
+        [ ] Create "installer"
+          [X] Add license, docs etc.
+          [X] Create "release process"
+          [X] Generate README.md from template
+        [X] Filters - finish - test
+        [ ] Code Quality
+          [X] Address TODOs
+          [X] basic Javadoc
+          [X] Only integration tests should use real database [X] format code

+If instead you wanted to only see uncompleted tasks you can change an include filter into an exclude filter:

-    of2 -pn ofexport2 -te '!completed'
+    of2 -pn ofexport2 -tx 'completed'

-The output will now be:
+Produces:

     Home
       ofexport2